Air Force Falcons men's basketball

 The Air Force Falcons men's basketball team represents the United States Air Force Academy, located in Air Force Academy, Colorado, in NCAA Division I basketball competition.
-They play their home games at the Clune Arena and are members of the Mountain West Conference.
-The Falcons are coached by Joe Scott, who is in the fourth year of his second stint as head coach of Air Force.
+They play their home games at Clune Arena and are members of the Mountain West Conference.
+The Falcons are coached by Joe Crispin.
 Air Force has appeared in the NCAA tournament four times, most recently in 2006.

 Postseason

 NCAA tournament results

 The Falcons have appeared in the NCAA tournament four times.
 Their record is 0–4.